Scope of Technical Support

 - Offering configuration assistance on your system and hardware

 - Send your Intuiface experiences so the team can attempt to reproduce and analyze the issue

 - Make your computer available for remote screen-sharing sessions using TeamViewer

 - Send the logs generated by Composer

 - Send a snapshot of the error or issue you have encountered.
-If you need help to take a snapshot on various devices: https://www.take-a-screenshot.org
+If you need help taking a snapshot on various devices: https://www.take-a-screenshot.org